jcillay/cs152-project/index.md

 </p>

 <p>
-In our implementation of DQN on our agent we tried to follow examples done by Stable-Baselines3(https://stable-baselines3.readthedocs.io/en/master/), which is a set of sourced RL algorithms implemented with PyTorch.
+In our implementation of DQN on our agent we tried to follow examples done by <a href=https://stable-baselines3.readthedocs.io/en/master/>Stable-Baselines3</a>, which is a set of sourced RL algorithms implemented with PyTorch.
 We used their DQN algorithm on our agent to have the agent ‘learn’ the maze.
 To learn the maze required the agent to take many steps, so we felt training our agent on 1,000, 50,000, and 200,000 timesteps would suffice.
 After the agent is done learning, we would test the agent in the maze and record the results/ time it took for the agent to find the goal state.
 </p>

 <h3><b>A2C</b></h3>
 <p>
-Since we wanted to test our agent on multiple algorithms, the next one we chose to do was A2C.
-A2C(https://arxiv.org/abs/1602.01783) is an algorithm from Stable-Baselines3 that also uses deep RL, but uses asynchronous gradient descent to optimize the deep neural network controllers.
+Since we wanted to test our agent on multiple algorithms, the next one we chose to do was A2C. <a href=https://arxiv.org/abs/1602.01783>A2C</a> is an algorithm from Stable-Baselines3 that also uses deep RL, but uses asynchronous gradient descent to optimize the deep neural network controllers.
 To measure the performance of this algorithm, we will want to follow similar procedures above in which the agent learns on a variety of timesteps, measures the time it took, and then applies then tests the trained agent on its performance in the maze.
 </p>

 <h3><b>Rewards</b></h3>